toak/php-apache-ext/README.md

 For an automated build on hub.docker.com

-PHP with apache, mod rewrite, gd, mysql, math, ...
-Edit Add topics
+PHP with apache, mod rewrite, mysql, math...